thedevcube/FP-Polished-Template/README.md

 - Smooth WASD movement
 - Smooth camera movement
 - Fall impact animations
-  - Light impact: When the player falls from a not so high place the camera stumbles a little - Enabled after 2 seconds of air time
+  - Light impact: When the player falls from a not-so-high place the camera stumbles a little - Enabled after 2 seconds of air time
   - Impact: When the player falls from a high place the player's control are disabled and an animation of impact is played - Enabled after 5 seconds of airtime
   - Both of those plays an "aiaiai" sound - This is a joke a friend told me to put there, feel free to replace it.
 - A movement guide text - Informing how to move, crouch, sprint.
+- Basic trigger system
+  - Teleport: Teleport the *body* touching the trigger to an *Vector3* position - You can delay the teleport.
+  - Show text: Shows an text on the bottom of the screen - There is a bunch of properties like_hold time, fade in, fade out, color.

 # Disclaimer:
 I am NOT an GDscript expert and the code may not be optimized, feel free to change it as you want.

-### Anyway
+## Anyway
 Have fun :)